j-fu/GridVisualize.jl/README.md

 end
 ````

-To save to a file, use
+To save to a file instead of showing in a notebooks or from the REPL , use:
 ````
 vis=GridVisualizer(Plotter=CairoMakie)
 movie(vis, file="video.mp4") do vis